Only-Bugs/Only-Bugs/README.md

 - Hey, my name is Shashank and I am a Computer Science Engineering student from Bangalore, India.
 - I am always interested in learning new things about code and life.
-- Presently, I am learning how to optimise device trees for smart phones and develop mobile applications.
+- Presently, I am working on a project to detect breast cancer using ML.
 - Incase you want to contact me, mail me at malfunctixn@gmail.com